noxify/gridsome-remark-table-align/README.md

 # gridsome-remark-table-align
-Gridsome Remark plugin to transform the deprecated align attribute to a style attribute
+Gridsome Remark plugin move the `table` align defintion to the `tableCell` definition.

+With this changes, you can use [@noxify/gridsome-remark-classes](https://github.com/noxify/gridsome-remark-classes) to add your own classes.

 # Installation